Talk with a Dynatron Sales Representative Today: 1.866.888.3962Request a Meeting

 Step 9: Parts to Labor Ratio

-Here, we’re able to see that the gross profit or price to labor ratio is often 80 cents to the dollar.
+Here, we can see that the gross profit or price to labor ratio is often 80 cents to the dollar.
 This particular example is 80.9%.
 But, it’s spread out quite differently by labor category.
 This again reinforces the need to examine each category independently.

 Step 10: Parts Gross Profit